aklgupta/xdelta3-gui-2.0/README.md

 • Moved xdelta executables out of patch subdirectory to root for cross platform compatibility.
 • Cosmetic changes (version number now in title bar and relative files, updated tool tips).
 • Added icon to menu bar and task bar.
+• Added auto fill options of xdelta, vcdiff and diff for the Patch Extension field.
+• Added auto fill set of arguments in a 'drop down' style that removed the "-B 1073741824"  tag in order to lower RAM usage during patch making.

 Changelog includes: